syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ### Vertical Direction

-[VerticalDirection]() property of [ErrorBarSeries]() allows you to view the Vertical error value in the following type of directions:
+[VerticalDirection]() property of the [ErrorBarSeries]() allows you to view the Vertical error value in the following type of directions:

-*`Both` -  It indicates the actual data point value along with specific amount of positive and negative error values.
+*`Both` -  It indicates the actual data point value along with a specific amount of positive and negative error values.

-*`Plus` -  It indicates the actual data point value along with specific amount of positive error value.
+*`Plus` -  It indicates the actual data point value along with a specific amount of positive error value.

-*`Minus`-  It indicates the actual data point value along with specific amount of negative error value.
+*`Minus`-  It indicates the actual data point value along with a specific amount of negative error value.

 #### Both